jlinoff/pam/README.md

 ### Records Section

-Underneath the top level bar is the records section.
+Underneath the top level bar, in the middle, is the records section.
 Each record is shown as an entry that is displayed by its title.
 If you click or tap on the record title, the record will expand to show the record contents (fields) and provide options for deleting, cloning or editing the record contents.

 This way of presenting the records is called an accordion display.
 Below you can see how it expands after the "Facebook" entry has been